 sents with objective cognitive signs.
-However, clinicians are advised to administer dementia screening instruments to all older patients with memory or other cognitive complaints, even in the absence of functional impairment, as well as to older patients without such complaints who arouse suspicion of cognitive impairment during the office interview.
+However, clinicians are advised to administer dementia screening instruments to all older patients with memory or other cognitive complaints, even in the absence of functional impairment, as well as to older patients without such complaints who arouse suspicion of cognitive impairment during the office interview.8

-According to the Quality Standards Subcommittee of the American Academy of Neurology, cognitive assessments for the presence of dementia should measure the patient's level of arousal, attention, orientation, remote and recent recall, language, praxis, visuospatial function, calculations, and judgment.
-Cognitive assessments, however, are not sufficient to offer a definitive diagnosis of dementia and are most valuable as baseline measurements for future comparisons.
-The diagnostic workup of dementia should include a complete blood cell count; measures of serum electrolytes, serum vitamin B12, glucose, and BUN/creatinine; liver and thyroid function tests; and a syphilis test.
+According to the Quality Standards Subcommittee of the American Academy of Neurology,8 cognitive assessments for the presence of dementia should measure the patient's level of arousal, attention, orientation, remote and recent recall, language, praxis, visuospatial function, calculations, and judgment.
+Cognitive assessments, however, are not sufficient to offer a definitive diagnosis of dementia and are most valuable as baseline measurements for future comparisons.1 The diagnostic workup of dementia should include a complete blood cell count; measures of serum electrolytes, serum vitamin B12, glucose, and BUN/creatinine; liver and thyroid function tests; and a syphilis test.8

-There is at present no consensus regarding the necessity or usefulness of neuroimaging when onset of dementia occurs after 60 years of age, but the Quality Standards Subcommittee advised that clinicians consider computed tomography or magnetic resonance imaging for each case of clinically identifiable dementia.
-Others agree that neuroimaging may be helpful, but should not be relied upon, in reaching a diagnosis.
+There is at present no consensus regarding the necessity or usefulness of neuroimaging when onset of dementia occurs after 60 years of age, but the Quality Standards Subcommittee8 advised that clinicians consider computed tomography or magnetic resonance imaging for each case of clinically identifiable dementia.
+Others agree that neuroimaging may be helpful, but should not be relied upon, in reaching a diagnosis.1

 All dementia is not attributable to Alzheimer's disease.
 There are several causes of dementia, which can be differentiated by their signs and symptoms.
 Alzheimer's disease is marked by an insidious onset and gradual decline.
-The presence of focal abnormalities, extrapyramidal symptoms, or gait disorders most likely points away from a diagnosis of Alzheimer's disease.8 Vascular dementia is caused by numerous small strokes resulting in brain damage and presents with a more acute onset and stepwise decline.
-Dementia due to Parkinson's disease will follow the appearance of motor disturbances, while dementia due to Lewy bodies is accompanied by visual hallucinations and alterations of alertness or attention as well as parkinsonian signs.
+The presence of focal abnormalities, extrapyramidal symptoms, or gait disorders most likely points away from a diagnosis of Alzheimer's disease.8 Vascular dementia is caused by numerous small strokes resulting in brain damage and presents with a more acute onset and stepwise decline.^{1,3} Dementia due to Parkinson's disease will follow the appearance of motor disturbances, while dementia due to Lewy bodies is accompanied by visual hallucinations and alterations of alertness or attention as well as parkinsonian signs.
 Pick's disease is a relatively rare cause of frontal lobe dementia.
 This is characterized by early changes in personality, emotional blunting, prominent language abnormalities, and rapid progression.
 Additionally, dementia may be variously caused by, among other conditions, brain tumor, head trauma, long-term substance abuse, or human immunodeficiency virus.
-In general, a diagnosis of dementia due to Alzheimer's disease is supported by: (1) insidious onset and progressive worsening of dementia; (2) early and prominent difficulty with memory (especially retention and retrieval of new information); (3) onset after 60 years of age; (4) no focal signs or gait difficulties early in course; (5) exclusion of other dementing conditions.8 aAdapted with permission from Brookmeyer et al. b1997 prevalence 2.32 million (1.09-4.58), incidence per year 360,000 (200,000-600,000).
-Range based on age-specific incidence rates as determined by a regression model.
+In general, a diagnosis of dementia due to Alzheimer's disease is supported by: (1) insidious onset and progressive worsening of dementia; (2) early and prominent difficulty with memory (especially retention and retrieval of new information); (3) onset after 60 years of age; (4) no focal signs or gait difficulties early in course; (5) exclusion of other dementing conditions.8

 Figure 1.
-Projected Prevalence of Alzheimer's Diseasea,b
+Projected Prevalence of Alzheimer's Disease^{a,b}